What is Transition?

 Individual and Team Tactics:

 Individual and/or group tactics will need to be developed in order to help your players to understand how to use transition from a regain.
-Tactics consist of ‘a planned action to gain an advantage or achieve a specific end’, which in the case of having exploiting the opposition once possession is won it’s important your players understand how they need to set up out of possession to give them the best chance of creating these opportunities, as well as what they should aim for once they’ve won the ball too.
-A simple strategy for you to ‘exploit the counter’ is applying a ‘six second rule’.
-The six second rule consists of once your team wins possession, exploiting space left by the opposition (out of balance)to create a counter attack.
-If not successful in doing so, a team may look to retain and then build possession if the defending team is then able to get in balance with their defensive shape.
-By supporting your individuals, units and team to understand the 6 second rule, you can then look at develop tactics which will help you to achieve success in not only creating the opportunity to counter but also to exploit it as well.
+Tactics consist of ‘a planned action to gain an advantage or achieve a specific end’, which in the case of dealing with a negative transition it is important your players understand how they need to set up whilst in possession to deal with any loss of possession but also what their strategy is going to be once possession is lost too.
+A simple strategy for you to work with your players on is the ‘six second rule’.
+The six second rule consists of once your team losses possession, they look to win the ball back in 6 seconds.
+If they cannot win the ball back in 6 seconds, they look to then quickly regain their shape and get back in balance.
+By supporting your individuals, units and team to understand the 6 second rule, you can then look at develop tactics which will help you to achieve success nullifying the threat of the opposition team being able to exploit via the counter attack.